greywolf001au/termhelper/README.md

 1) Make this a standalone module without requirement of keypress module.

-2) Basic code cleanup and bug fixes.

-3) Possibly add string colouring and styles.
+2) Possibly add string colouring and styles.

   -----------------------------------------------------------------------------------------------

 ** Complimentary Modules

-Colors module will allow terminal colors and styles however this library extends the String prototype.
+Colors: this module will allow terminal colors and styles however this library extends the String prototype.
 While it works quite nicely it is not the prefered method.

   -----------------------------------------------------------------------------------------------